 But most recently, DisplayMate — the company that makes professional-grade software for display calibration — published its detailed results for the iPhone X. According to its testing, the iPhone X has the best smartphone display on the market.
 Based on lab tests and measurements, the device earned DisplayMate’s A-plus rating — which is the highest ever.
 The results noted that the X had close to “textbook perfect calibration and performance,” along with the highest absolute color accuracy, highest full-screen brightness for OLED smartphones, among others.

-With the iPhone X pre-orders now live, MacRumors spotted that Apple released pricing information about the phone’s repairs.
+Apple released pricing information about the phone’s repairs.
 In the U.S., Apple will charge you a flat rate of $280 for iPhone X screen repairs and $550 for any other damages.
 If it’s a manufacturing defect, then it’s covered by Apple’s standard one-year warranty.

 Pricing also varies depending what country you’re in: